Dr. Reza Barati Ghahfarokhi

 • Reservoir characterization of shale oil/gas rocks

-• Development of the new generation of acid fracturing models using extended finite element models
+• Development of a new generation of acid fracturing models using extended finite element models

 Since 50% of the US’s production comes from mature old reservoirs, I am convinced to maintain a conventional component in my research group.
 Below are the EOR research projects that are currently under investigation in my lab: